ICTS Pilot Studies Award

 Clinical Translational Science Projects, currently not funded and aimed at obtaining preliminary results for a full application for extramural funds, are considered eligible.
 Emphasis will be placed on innovation and transformative potential of submitted proposals.
 The content of proposals, while obviously linked to applicants’ current research, should demonstrate a clear evolution towards novel, relevant, and untested research areas.

 Owing to the one-year funding period of the awards, no projects requiring an IND or an IDE will be considered for funding.

 Application Opens: Monday, October 10, 2022

 A pre-application is REQUIRED.
-Not all submitted LOI will advance to Phase Two for review.
+Not all submitted pre-applications will advance to Phase Two for review.

 The pre-application will be submitted via REDCap and must include:

 - Project Title